Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Experiments settings

 \subsection{Implementation Details}

 In our experiments, we follow the paradigm set by the fastMRI challenge, where under-sampled MRIs are obtained by masking the corresponding fully-sampled MRIs in k-space using a Cartesian sampling pattern.
-Specifically, we employ two types of sampling patterns: random and equispaced.
-These are applied at sampling ratios of 25\% (4x acceleration) and 12.5\% (8x acceleration), respectively.
+Specifically, we employ two types of sampling patterns: random and equispaced, to thoroughly assess and compare the performance of DUN-SA with other methods, given their distinct impacts on reconstruction.
+These are applied at sampling ratios of 25\% (4$\times$ acceleration) and 12.5\% (8$\times$ acceleration), respectively.
 Acknowledging that low-frequency signals contain the majority of energy in k-space, we allocate 32\% of the sampling to these low frequencies in both patterns.
 The remaining portion of the sampling is distributed either randomly or in an equispaced manner.

 Concerning the selection of hyperparameters for the network, we choose a model size with stage$=$12 for our experiments.